ydy4/AD_Attack_Automation/README.md

 This script will enumerate shares and grap what ever it could from a DC using null sessions and some impackets tools.

+## Network_Allin1.sh

+This script will find network printers and do some pentest also will use evil_ssdp and try to identify if trunking is enabled on swtich port alors capture creds.